|| 2.98 out of 5

 To call a Dynamic Link Library (DLL) from LabVIEW see the help section Calling Code Written in Text-Based Programming Languages

 .
 The help section contains additional information not included in this document.
-To call a DLL, you first must identify what type of DLL it is.
-There are essentially two types of DLL's to consider: C/C++ DLL and a Microsoft .NET assembly.
+To call a DLL, you first must identify if the library is a C/C++ DLL or a Microsoft .NET Assembly.
 A C/C++ DLL can be generated from C, C++, or any other programming language (besides .NET languages) such as Java, Fortran, or Visual Basic 6.0.
-A .NET DLL is also called a .NET assembly or just assembly.
-The reason for this terminology difference is that a .NET DLL does not work the same way as other DLL's.
+A .NET DLL is also called a .NET assembly or assembly, and are useful in .NET programming.
 A .NET DLL uses the Common Language Runtime (CLR) and the .NET Framework to manage the functions within the DLL.If the DLL is a C/C++ DLL:

 - Find the header file (*.h) or function prototype definitions.

 - Identify the function(s) you wish to call.
-Notice whether the parameters for the function contain primitive data type parameters such as int, char, double, etc or whether they contain complex data types such as structs, arrays or vectors.
+Notice whether the parameters for the function contain primitive data type parameters such as int, char, double, etc or whether they contain complex data types such as a struct, array, or vector.

-- If the function does not contain any complex data types and you have a header file (*.h), a great tool in LabVIEW can help you easily import the DLL (and it will create an entire library for the DLL).
+- If the function does not contain any complex data types and you have a header file (*.h), you can use the Import Shared Library Wizard to create a LabVIEW library containing the functions in the header file.
 You can find this option in Tools»Import»Shared Library (.dll)...
-Continue with the wizard.
+Continue with the Wizard.

-- If the function does not contain any complex data types and you do not have a header file (*.h), first ensure that you are dealing with a C/C++ DLL as most programming environments will generate a header file along with the DLL.
-If you are in fact dealing with a C/C++ DLL, find the documentation for the function as you will need to identify the parameters for the function you wish to call inside of the DLL.
-Once you have identified the parameters, use the Call Library Function Node function in LabVIEW to manually call the function.
+- If the function does not contain any complex data types and you do not have a header file (*.h), first ensure that you are working with a C/C++ DLL.
+If you are in fact dealing with a C/C++ DLL, find the documentation for the DLL containing function prototypes.
+You will need to identify the function parameters any of the functions you wish to call inside of the DLL.
+Once you have identified the parameters, place the Call Library Function Node on your block diagram.
+This is what you will use to manually call the function.